sudoTAK/supply_chain_dapp/README.md

 IPFS is used to upload and read product image.
 Farmer, while harvesting coffee, can upload product image and image is uploaded to IPFS via ipfs-http-client library with infura gateway.
-Once image is uploaded, a file hash is returned and this file hash is along with other product info is thus stored in ethereum blockchain platform.
+Once image is uploaded, a file hash is returned and this file hash is along with other product info is thus stored in ethereum blockchain test platform, Rinkeby.

 ## Smart Contract Info